samgoulden28/red-badger-mars-project/README.md

 Next I wrote some code to read the remaning input and used a combination of a spread operator, a forEach on the remaining input elements and then a modular check to determine if the input is positional or movement

-Then I realised it would be handy to house the robot code in a class too, so I made a class with some members x, y, orientation and also it needs to know the grid to check if it can move or not, so I added that too.
+Then I realised it would be handy to house the robot code in a class too, so I made a class with some members `x`, `y`, `orientation` and also it needs to know the `grid` to check if it can move or not, so I added that too.

 Then I added some methods to perform the movement and rotations.